 So you want to get in shape.
-Maybe lift weights, build muscle, and burn fat.
-Get a better body.
+Maybe build muscle, burn fat, and get a better body.

 You have some experience working out, so you know you need a good program.
-But you don’t have the time, knowledge, or patience to design a world-class program yourself.
+But you don’t have the time or knowledge to design a world-class program yourself.

 You found an app called Fitbod.
 Should you trust it with your fitness?
 Since you’re here, I’m guessing you’re looking for a second opinion, reviews, and perhaps an alternative.
 You’ll find all of that (and more) in this article.